Dynatrace/Dynatrace-workflow-samples/README.md

 ### Export a workflow

-You can export a workflow via API, via workflow UI (coming soon) or via Monaco (coming soon).
+Export your workflow as a template and make sure that you have no secrets in the resulting file.
-For further information on how to export a workflow see [README.md](howtoimportexport/readme.md)
+Also make sure you have the proper versions of depending apps referenced within the file.
+Use generally available versions and no dev version of any app that you used in the environment.

 ### Create a pull request and upload your contribution
-Create a pull request and upload your contribution to /samples/CATEGORY.
+Create a pull request and upload your contribution to /samples/Optional category subfolder/...